Nutomic/bitnodes/INSTALL.md

 Required specifications:
 - high bandwidth and low latency
-- at least 2 GB of RAM
+- at least 8 GB of RAM (plus swap)
 - at least 4 CPU cores

 For security reasons, it is recommended that you use a seperate user account